The Council - Episode 4: Burning Bridges Review

 The Council - Episode 4: Burning Bridges

-By Kevin Mitchell Posted on October 20, 2018
+By Kevin Mitchell | Posted: October 20, 2018

 Editor's Note: There are potential spoilers for The Council - Episode 3: Ripples below.

 The first real challenge involves searching the deep reaches of the catacombs for the right Holy Lance or the Spear of Destiny.
-Of course, there are nearly a dozen of options, and you don’t want to pick the wrong one.
-While you can roll the dice, the game does offer subtle clues on where to gather vital information.
-There is no way to tell when you found everything, and some information may be untrustworthy, so it is well worth your time to search every nook and cranny in the mansion.
-I think I spent almost two hours gathering info before making my decision, but I’m sure that is a bit on the long side.
+Of course, there are nearly a dozen options, and you don't want to pick the wrong one.
+While you can roll the dice, the game offers subtle clues on where to gather vital information.
+There is no way to tell when you have found everything, and some information may be untrustworthy, so it is well worth your time to search every nook and cranny in the mansion.
+I think I spent almost two hours gathering info before making my decision, but I'm sure that is a bit on the long side.
 For the first time in the series, the developers introduce a new ability that comes in handy in the second act and should provide much-needed assistance in the upcoming final episode.
 I'm intending to keep it a secret as it is deeply connected to the true nature of some of the guests.
 I can say that it does offer a chance to get inside the mind of others, but even then you must be careful.
 It also explains all of the visions (and bloody noses) that plagued Louis during the first three episodes.

-On the technical front, Burning Bridges doesn’t fare much better than the previous episodes.
-When interacting with a specific object, Louis’s inner monologue sounded like a high-pitched mouse.
-Other times you’ll notice that mouths fail to move during conversations (either staying closed or open).
-One time it even seemed like Louis was meant to say something in the middle of a debate, but remained quiet.
-The frame rate doesn’t appear to be improved at all, especially during cutscenes and when running through the mansions second floor.
+On the technical front, Burning Bridges doesn't fare much better than the previous episodes.
+When interacting with a specific object, Louis's inner monologue sounded like a high-pitched mouse.
+Other times you'll notice that mouths fail to move during conversations (either staying closed or open).
+One time it even seemed like Louis was meant to say something in the middle of a debate but remained quiet.
+The frame rate doesn't appear to be improved at all, especially during cutscenes and when running through the mansion's second floor.

 Simply Put

 Being the penultimate episode in The Council, Burning Bridges has set the stage for what should be a stunning conclusion.
-The newly added ability, which I won’t spoil, combines both a new gameplay mechanic and helps fill in some missing gaps in the narrative.
-It also opens up all new questions and hopefully things can be solved in the final episode without feeling rushed.
-If it weren’t for the continued technical failings, Burning Bridges would be scored higher.
-It was a shame that some of the most pivotal choices in the game don’t alter how all the other guests react to you.
+The newly added ability, which I won't spoil, combines both a new gameplay mechanic and helps fill in some missing gaps in the narrative.
+It also opens up all new questions, and hopefully things can be solved in the final episode without feeling rushed.
+If it weren't for the continued technical failings, Burning Bridges would be scored higher.
+It's a shame that some of the most pivotal choices in the game don't alter how all the other guests react to you.

 Note: The Council - Episode 4: Burning Bridges was reviewed on Xbox One.
 A digital copy of the game was provided by the publisher/developer.